 Clinton is a small town with forests, meadows and winding roads, and is a natural and beautiful place to live.
 It is also a town in which each household has its own private well because there is no central town well or reservoir system.
 A water well is dug into the ground by digging or drilling to access groundwater in underground aquifers.
 Every resident is responsible for protecting our water.
 What you can do to protect our water.

-SepticSmart Week is held during the last week of September.
+SepticSmart Week is held during September.
 The U.S. Environmental Protection Agency (EPA) is encouraging homeowners to get SepticSmart and take action.
 A few small, simple steps of proper care and maintenance of your septic system can lead to a big pay off in terms of keeping you and your neighbors healthy and protecting the environment.
 For homeowners, proper care can also prevent costly repairs or replacement of systems, protect property values, and save water.
 Homeowners Guide to Septic Systems and Homeowners Guide to Septic Systems

 Household Hazardous Waste Days

 The Dutchess County Resource Recovery Agency holds household hazardous waste days throughout the year in order for homeowners to dispose of substances that pose risks to the environment, wildlife and human health.
 Pre-Registration Form is required.

 NYS Department of Environmental Conservation (DEC) Website The DEC’s Mission: “To conserve, improve and protect New York’s natural resources and environment and to prevent, abate and control water, land and air pollution, in order to enhance the health, safety and welfare of the people of the state and their overall economic and social well-being.”